-RE: CMS-4192-P
+RE: CMS-4203-NC

-Dear Administrator Brooks-LaSure, Dr. Seshamani, Deputy Director Rice and Deputy Director Richter:
+Dear Administrator Brooks-LaSure:

 I am writing on behalf of the National Association of Health Underwriters (NAHU), a professional association representing over 100,000 licensed health insurance agents, brokers, general agents, consultants and employee benefits specialists.
-We would like to reiterate our March comments on the "Medicare Program: Contract Year 2023 Policy and Technical Changes to the Medicare Advantage and Medicare Prescription Drug Benefit Programs," finalized in May of this year and request further guidance on specific areas to ensure compliance with the rules while protecting Medicare beneficiaries.
+We will be formulating more detailed comments in response to the recent Request for Information (RFI) regarding Medicare Advantage plans published in the federal register on August 1, but would like to share our initial response expressing our concern with the threat to the success of the Medicare Advantage program in light of the rule "Medicare Program: Contract Year 2023 Policy and Technical Changes to the Medicare Advantage and Medicare Prescription Drug Benefit Programs," finalized in May of this year.